jabko155/new-GGIVE-MC-PLUGIN-/README.md

 # new-GGIVE-MC-PLUGIN-
-Give is basically a / give command but has more options
+Give is basically a /give command but has more options